 If exporter continues sending NetFlow to NetVizura from a new interface, it will reappear in the tree so make sure to stop NetFlow export on the exporter before its removal.

-Exporters and Interfaces Discovery
+Exporters and

-Exporters Removal
+Interfaces Discovery Exporters Removal

-policies in NetVizura, see SNMP Policy Settings.
+To learn how to configure SNMP policies in NetVizura, see SNMP Policy Settings.

 You can test SNMP configuration on your devices from NetVizura shell by using command: